mozaik-association/mozaik/docs/Contacts Module.md

 ![screenshot 1](img/screen1.png)

 According to their address, each contact belonging to a political party is associated with a local group/instance.
 For example, a contact whose address is located in Huy will belong to the Huy local group if the address of a party member is changed, a function can be selected to automatically change the local group member.
 Example: a member moves from Brussels to Namur.
-Then his local group will change from Brussels to Namur. it is possible to force the choice of the instance.
+Then his local group will change from Brussels to Namur.
+It is possible to force the choice of the instance.
 More details in the explanation of the <a href="https://mozaik-association.github.io/mozaik/Structure%20Module/" target="_blank">structure module</a>.

-- A "global opt-out" box can be checked on a member's form to be blacklisted from receiving mass communications from the party (emailing campaign).
+- A "global opt-out" box can be checked on a member's form to be blacklisted from receiving mass communications from the party.
 However, the contact will still receive the usual emails
-- The current professional and health situation (disabled or not) is also requested.
-This two pieces of information are important because they can change the price of the membership fee for the member → if desired by the party.
+- The current professional and health situation (disabled or not) are also requested.
+This two pieces of informations are important because they can change the price of the membership fee for the member (if desired by the party()
-- The different social networks of the contact can also be registered.
+- The different social networks of the contact can also be registered in the conctact form.

 ## Co-résidences